dotlenter/UI-Collection/README.md

     - Logic Holders (Flutter Bloc, Provider, Get, and Etc)
     - Widgets

-And overseeing all of this layers is the Core.
-With that being said.
+And overseeing all of these layer is the core.
 The file Structure for such an architecture is something like this:

 - lib
     - app